 Comfrey is a muted lavender with warm undertones that has an understated elegance to it.
 In addition to hints of dusty plum and stormy wisteria, Comfrey a lovely color that pairs well with other muted colors and soft pastels.

 Eggplant is a medium royal purple color.
 This cool, blue-violet shade reminds us of a juicy batch of fresh purple grapes as well as the rich purple tones of the vegetable it is named after.

 A delicate pinkish purple color, Heliotrope is a lovely pastel that reminds us of the purple and violet tones found in the beautiful blooms of the fragrant perennial.

 Black is a true black and looks great with anything.
 Use it as an accent color in your favorite pattern or by itself.

 Hawk is a graphite grey color.
 Dark in tone, Hawk is also very close to the color of steel and is neutral enough to work with a range of colors.

 Whisker is a warm light grey color with a slightly brown undertone.
 This soft neutral will make jewel tones pop and pastels shine.
 Combine with other neutrals for a beautiful tonal themed project.

 White is a pure snow white color.
 A true neutral it will go with any color palette as an accent or focal color.

-An undyed version of Curio, Natural is wonderful to use on its own or simply as a complement to any of the other shade.
+An undyed version of Curio, Bare is wonderful to use on its own or simply as a complement to any of the other shade.
 A warm beige, Natural also works wonderfully to tone down brighter shades.